-All runoff in excess of predevelopment levels for a 7.5-year storm event shall be detained on the site (See issue 7 above under Hydrology, Water Supply and Water Quality).
+All runoff in excess of predevelopment levels for a 5-year storm event shall be detained on the site (See issue 7 above under Hydrology, Water Supply and Water Quality).
 The allowable release rate from the site shall be limited to the 5-year predevelopment flow rates based on known restrictions in Salsipuedes Creek.
 All runoff from parking and driveway areas shall go through water quality treatment prior to discharge from the site.
 Outsloping of driveways to drain to landscaped areas for filtering prior to discharge from the site should be considered.
-If structural treatment is proposed, recorded maintenance agreement(s) will be required.
+If structural treatment is proposed, a recorded maintenance agreement(s) will be required.
 This agreement shall be signed, notarized, and recorded, and a copy of the recorded agreement shall be submitted to the County DPW.
+All drainage improvements shall be reviewed and approved by DPW drainage prior to issuance of permits.